grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 ## Value types and Tell Don't Ask

-When talking about the web of objects metaphor, I stressed that objects should be told what to do, not asked for information.
-I also said that if a responsibility is too big for a single object to handle, it does not try to achieve it alone, but rather distribute the work further to other objects by sending messages to them.
-I said that preferrably (TODO check spelling) we would like to have mostly `void` methods that accept their context as arguments.
+When talking about the "web of objects" metaphor, I stressed that objects should be told what to do, not asked for information.
+I also said that if a responsibility is too big for a single object to handle, it shouldn't try to achieve it alone, but rather delegate the work further to other objects by sending messages to them.
+I mentioned that preferably we would like to have mostly `void` methods that accept their context as arguments.

 What about values?
 Does that metaphor apply to them?
 And if so, then how?
 And what about Tell Don't Ask?

-First of all, values do not belong to the web of objects metaphor, alhough in almost all object-oriented languages, values are implemented using the same mechanism as objects - a class[^csharpstructs].
-Values can be passed between objects in messages, but we don't talk about values sending messages.
+First of all, values don't appear explicitly in the web of objects metaphor, at least they're not "nodes" in this web.
+Alhough in almost all object-oriented languages, values are implemented using the same mechanism as objects - classes[^csharpstructs], I treat them as somewhat different kind of construct with their own set of rules and constraints.
+Values can be passed between objects in messages, but we don't talk about values sending messages by themselves.

-A conclusion from this is that values cannot be composed of objects.
-Values can be composed of values (as our `Path` type had a `string` inside), which ensures their immutability.
-Also, they can occasionally can objects as parameters of their methods (remember the `ProductName` class from previous chapters?
-I had a method `ToString()` accepting a `Format` interface), but this is more of an exception than a rule.
+A conclusion from this is that values should not be composed of objects (understood as nodes in the "web").
+Values should be composed of other values (as our `Path` type had a `string` inside), which ensures their immutability.
+Also, they can occasionally can objects as parameters of their methods (like the `ProductName` class from previous chapter that had a method `ToString()` accepting a `Format` interface), but this is more of an exception than a rule.
+Sometimes, I need to use a collection inside a value object.
+Collections in Java and C# are not typically treated as values, so this is kind of exception.
+Still, when I use collections inside value objects, I tend to use the immutable ones, like [ImmutableList](https://msdn.microsoft.com/en-us/library/dn467185(v=vs.111).aspx).

 If the above statements about values are true, then it means values simply cannot be expected to conform to Tell Don't Ask.
-Sure, we want them to be encapsulate domain concepts, to provide higher-level interface etc., so we do **not** want values to become plain data structures like the ones we know from C, but the nature of values is to transfer pieces of data.
+Sure, we want them to be encapsulate domain concepts, to provide higher-level interface etc., so we struggle very hard for the value objects not to become plain data structures like the ones we know from C, but the nature of values is rather as "intelligent pieces of data" rather than "abstract sets of behaviors".

-As such, we expect values to contain a lot of query methods (although, as I said, we strive for something more abstract and more useful than mere "getter" methods most of the time).
+As such, we expect values to contain query methods (although, as I said, we strive for something more abstract and more useful than mere "getter" methods most of the time).
 For example, you might like the idea of having a set of path-related classes (like `AbsoluteFilePath`), but in the end, you will have to somehow interact with a host of third party APIs that don't know anything about those classes.
 Then, a `ToString()` method that just returns internally held value will come in handy.

 ## Summary

+This concludes my writing on value objects.
+I never thought there would be so much to discuss as to how I believe they should be designed.
+For readers interested in seeing a state-of-the-art case study of value objects, I recommend looking at [Noda Time](http://nodatime.org/)/[Joda Time](http://www.joda.org/joda-time/) library (or [Java 8 new time and date API](http://www.oracle.com/technetwork/articles/java/jf14-date-time-2125367.html)).

 [^functionallanguages]: This is one of the reasons why functional languages, where data is immutable by default, gain a lot of attention in domains where doing many things in parallel is necessary.

 [^wecoulduseextensionmethods]: I could use extension methods to make the example even more idiomatic, e.g. to be able to write `5.Dollars()`, but I don't want to go to far in the land of idioms specific to any language, because my goal is an audience wider than just C# programmers.

-[^atmafilesystem]: this example uses a library called Atma Filesystem: TODO hyperlink to nuget
+[^atmafilesystem]: this example uses a library called Atma Filesystem: https://www.nuget.org/packages/AtmaFilesystem/

-[^atmafilesystem2]: for reference, please take a look at TODO hyperlink
+[^atmafilesystem2]: for reference, please take a look at https://www.nuget.org/packages/AtmaFilesystem/

 [^tddbyexample]: This example is loosely based on Kent Beck's book Test-Driven Development By Example. based on  TODO add reference to Kent's book